waylow/add_camera_rigs/README.md

 ==========
 ==TO DO:==
 ==========
+-add focal distance driver
+-add f-stopdriver
+ to the rig(s) just like the focal Length

 -see if the devs can change it so you can use a bone to drive the focal_distance

 Bugs: